wiiznokes/LibreFanControl/README.md

   <summary>Next steps</summary>

 - publish (add lib folder to executable and conf folder)
-- implement settings (support the project, info, °C or F°)
+- implement settings (support the project, info, °C or F°, launch at start up)
 - add an explenation windows on how the app works
 - add graph behavior (abscissa -> temp, ordinate -> fan speed)
 - support Linux